Brisbane Materials

 Series D in 2012

-CrossFiber is a developer and manufacturer of optical networking equipment, specializing in LiteSwitch Modules, which are flexible all-optical switching modules suitable for various applications, including ROADMs and automated fiber cross-connects.
-The company's technology is founded on proprietary 3D MEMS and Non-Invasive Beam Steering (NIBS) innovations, allowing for advanced photonic switches and modules.
-By focusing on these cutting-edge technologies, CrossFiber aims to enhance the efficiency and functionality of optical networks.
+CrossFiber is a developer and manufacturer of optical networking equipment, specializing in LiteSwitch Modules, which are flexible all-optical switching solutions.
+These modules serve various applications, including reconfigurable optical add-drop multiplexers (ROADMs) and automated fiber cross-connects.
+The company's technology is grounded in proprietary 3D MEMS and Non-Invasive Beam Steering (NIBS) innovations, facilitating the production of photonic switches and complete rack solutions.
+By leveraging these advanced technologies, CrossFiber aims to enhance the efficiency and versatility of optical networks.

 Own Products